amitofsk/dandy/docs/Dandy.md

 (TODO Andy, put pictures)

 ### 3.3 Hardware: LED, button, RPiPico

+#### 3.3.1 Solder headers on RPiPico
+(TODO Andy, put pictures) If there are not headers on the RPi then they can be soldered.

+#### 3.3.2 Build the circuit
+Connect a button and a resistor between GP16 & 5V (pin 39) <br>
+Connect a resistor and LED between GP19 & GND

+(TODO Andy, put pictures)

+#### 3.3.3 Install Micropython on the RPiPico
+Follow the instructions provided by Thonny link thru the Use digital inputs and outputs.

 ### 3.4 Hardware & Dandy Widgets
 ### 3.5 Hrdware, Dandy, Widgets & asyncio